 Solyndra is the now-bankrupt green energy company that the Obama administration had provided with a $535 million loan through the stimulus.

-Asked about the cancelled Solyndra meeting, a White House spokesman said, “We don’t normally respond to or even get asked about events that never transpire.”
+Reached for comment, a White House spokesman said, "We don't normally respond to or even get asked about events that never transpire."

 The White House and GSA both maintain that Johnson never met with Solyndra at any point during her tenure at GSA.
 There are no records that a meeting with Solyndra ever transpired.

 Johnson also was set to receive an award in San Francisco the same week, but she had someone else accept the prize on her behalf.